A Church and Faith Restored: Part 10 of 10

 Mission San Jose, by C.E.
 Watkins, 1850.

 With Father Nobili busy with his work in Santa Clara, Father du Lin took it upon himself to restore Mission San Jose.
-He hired a mason, artisans, and carpenters, including Jules and Eduard, to perform badly-needed renovations on the mission church and its buildings and promised them generous wages for their extensive work.
+He hired a mason, artisans, and carpenters, including Jules and Eduard, to perform badly needed renovations on the mission church and its buildings and promised them generous wages for their extensive work.
 It was an offer that was hard to refuse.

 What Eduard and Jules could not have known at the time was that Father du Lin was moving ahead quickly on his project without being honest with his pastor or bishop about its scope or the costs involved.